innoq/tabelle/README.md

 By default, Tabelle will also generate a sort option for sorting ascending or decending.
 This is also an input field which will have the name `sort`.
 The value for the input will be the name of your column plus the direction (e.g. for `<th name="bar">` the inputs with values `bar-asc` and `bar-desc` will be generated.)
 This means that when you select an arrow and the form submits, a query will be generated with the query paramter `?sort={{name}-asc or {name}-desc}`.
 By default, Tabelle generates the value `asc` for ascending and `desc` for decending sort order.

 By default, Tabelle will autosubmit the wrapping form whenever the user inputs a filter or clicks on the arrows in order to sort the column.
-Tabelle will take the result from submitting the form and replace the `<tbody>` from the `<tbody>` that is retrieved from the server.
+Tabelle will take the result from submitting the form and replace the `<ta-belle>` element with the `<ta-belle>` element with the same `id` that is retrieved from the server.

 **The sorting and filtering logic need to be implemented in the backend.**